Franz Pöschl: The Battle of Monte Cassino (1944)

 Hauptmann Franz Pöschl's Knights Cross of the Iron Cross.

 In November 1943, the 5.Gebirgs-Division was withdrawn from the Soviet Union and redeployed to Italy to defend Monte Cassino against the Western Allied forces as part of the Wehrmacht's defense strategy in Italy.

 On 13 January 1944, the French Expeditionary Corps launched an assault on Hauptmann Pöschl's entrenched positions along the Gustav Line in the Acquafondata area, close to Monte Cassino.
 The Algerian 3rd Infantry Division was tasked with seizing the summits of Monna Casale and Monna Acquafonda and advancing toward S.Elia.
 At a critical moment, Hauptmann Pöschl personally led multiple successful counterattacks, machine pistol in hand, preventing the 5.Gebirgs-Division from being outflanked and saving his battalion from destruction.
 Despite being seriously wounded by shrapnel during the intense combat—which included brutal hand-to-hand fighting—Hauptmann Pöschl continued to lead his men.
-Tragically, his Battalion Adjutant and several members of his personal security detail were killed in action, while one of his Company Commanders was critically wounded.
+His battalion adjutant and several members of his personal security detail were killed in action, while one of his company commanders was critically wounded.
 For his injuries, Hauptmann Pöschl was awarded the Wound Badge in Gold on 28 January 1944.

 On 24 January 1944, at 10 p.m., the Algerian 3rd Infantry Division launched another attack against the 5.Gebirgs-Division, this time north of Monte Cassino.
 The 2nd Battalion of the 4th Tunisian Infantry Regiment (Tirailleurs) attempted to seize Monte Cifalco but was repelled by the determined resistance of I.Bataillon/Gebirgsjäger-Regiment 100 under Hauptmann Pöschl’s courageous and energetic leadership.
 This defense allowed German artillery observers stationed on Monte Cifalco to direct precise artillery fire against the remaining battalions of Tunisian forces, preventing them from capturing Colle Belvedere in the neighboring sector.

 Monte Cifalco remained firmly in German hands until the conclusion of the Battle of Monte Cassino.

 For his exceptional leadership and valor, Hauptmann Pöschl, Commander of I.Bataillon/Gebirgsjäger-Regiment 100, 5.Gebirgs-Division, was awarded the Knights Cross of the Iron Cross on 23 February 1944.

-On 16 February 1944, Hauptmann Pöschl became the Regimental Commander of Gebirgsjäger-Regiment 100 and was promoted to Major on 20 April 1944.
+On 16 February 1944, Hauptmann Pöschl became the regimental commander of Gebirgsjäger-Regiment 100 and was promoted to major on 20 April 1944.

 Major Pöschl was transferred to the Führer-Reserve OKH from 5 May 1944 to 30 July 1944 to recover from the wounds he had sustained during the Battle of Monte Cassino.
 Afterward, he attended General Staff Training with the 15.Panzergrenadier-Division from 31 July 1944 to 6 August 1944.

 Upon successfully completing his training, Major Pöschl was assigned as an officer instructor at the Gebirgsjäger School in Mittenwald, where he served from 7 August 1944 until 10 September 1944.